meetalik8/pcpf/README.md

-# haskell
+# haskell and prolog
-haskell codes sem 3
+haskell and prolog codes sem 3